01 of 10

 03 of 10

-DIY Faux Live Edge Patio Table With Built-In Ice Bucket
+Faux Live Edge Patio Table With Built-In Ice Bucket

 Authentic live edge lumber is pricey.
 Is there a way to bypass the high prices?